Singapore Built Environment · Sector

 Crews age out, mechanisation lags, locals stay away.

 Landscape contractors face an ageing crew, slow mechanisation adoption and rising sustainability expectations.
-Alvigor helps you build crew-lead capability, land mechanisation on the ground, and reset hiring for the talent the sector struggles to attract.
+ALVIGOR helps you build crew-lead capability, land mechanisation on the ground, and reset hiring for the talent the sector struggles to attract.

 The reality on the ground today